 Quasars are among the most luminous objects in the Universe.
-Powered by accretion onto supermassive black holes (BHs) at the centers of galaxies, quasars can be used as beacons to mark and trace the growth of black holes over cosmic time.
-There is a tight correlation between the masses of the supermassive BHs and the galaxies that host them, which shows that there is a connection between the formation of the stellar component in a galaxy, and its supermassive BH.
-BHM will provide measurements of a large sample of quasars, which will include precise mass constraints, multi-wavelength spectral energy distributions (SEDs), and a detailed characterization of variability for a large sample of quasars:
+Powered by accretion onto supermassive black holes (BHs) at the centers of galaxies, quasars can be used as beacons to trace the growth of BHs over cosmic time.
+There is a tight correlation between the masses of the supermassive BHs and the galaxies that host them, which shows that there is a connection between the formation of the stellar component in a galaxy and of its supermassive BH.
+The BHM will provide mass measures, multi-wavelength spectral energy distributions (SEDs), and a detailed characterization of variability for a large sample of quasars:

-- BHM will exploit the potential of the quasar’s reverberating maps, sampling hundred of epochs to determine BH masses of over 1,200 quasars within a range of redshifts from 0.1 to 4.5 and luminosities from Lbol ~ 1045 to 1047 erg s-1: an increase of about 25x over the samples collected by SDSS-III and SDSS-IV,
+- BHM will observe with hundred of epochs of time-domain spectra to determine BH masses (via reverberation mapping) of over 1,000 quasars spanning a very wide range of redshifts from 0.1 to 4.5 and luminosities from Lbol ~ 1045 to 1047 erg s-1.

-- Optical spectral variability will be characterized, with a more modest number of epochs (a few to a dozen per target), for approximately 25,000 quasars, which will add to the knowledge of the astrophysics of supermassive BH accretion disks, dynamical changes in broad emission line region, signatures of binary BHs, and the properties of quasar outflows,
+- With a more modest number of epochs (a few to a dozen per target), optical spectral variability will be characterized for approximately 25,000 quasars, which will add to the knowledge of the astrophysics of supermassive BH accretion disks, dynamical changes in broad emission line region, signatures of binary BHs, and the properties of quasar outflows.

 More details on the Black Hole Mapper and an extended description of its science goals can be found on the Science of SDSS-V page and in the SDSS-V White Paper SDSS-V: Pioneering Panoptic Spectroscopy.

-For more information on the Black Hole Mapper, contact the SDSS-V Program Head for Black Holes & Galaxy Clusters, Scott Anderson (University of Washington), firstname.lastname@example.org.
+For more information on the Black Hole Mapper, contact the SDSS-V/BHM Program Head, Scott Anderson (University of Washington).